Policy Updated: 13/03/2020

 We will get your express opt-in consent before we share your personal data with any company outside the Ski Solutions Limited group of companies for marketing purposes.

-You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time here
+You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us here

 Where you opt out of receiving these marketing messages, this will not apply to personal data that you have provided to us as a result of a purchase of travel services or other such transactions.